Santi-13/obisidian-notes-vault/AI/Background Maths/Newton-Raphson Method.md

 |  1  | -1.8        | -0.23        | 7.7                                        |
 |  2  | -1.77       | -0.005       | 7.4                                        |
 |  3  | -1.769      | -2.3E-6      |                                            |

+We find, however, that this method is not infallible as a number of things can go wrong.
+For starters, if the desired solution is near an inflection point, the derivative will be very low, thus the movement from our initial guess will shoot